How to Write a Resume Headline

 A resume headline (also known as a resume title) is a brief phrase that highlights your value as a candidate.
 Located at the top of your resume under your name and contact information, a headline allows a recruiter to see quickly and concisely what makes you the right person for the job.

+Resume headlines are ideal for candidates with a lot of experience.
+A headline allows you to condense your skills and work experience into a brief phrase that will quickly impress the hiring manager.
 However, less experienced applicants can also use headlines to highlight personal attributes and skills.
 Read below for tips on writing a resume headline, as well as resume headline examples.

 Tips for Writing a Resume Headline